hsfl/cosmos-core/documentation/install/arm.md

 2) using Qt Creator and Cmake files
 3) using the command line and Cmake  (not recommended for beginners)

-In either case you will have to install the cross compile tools for the ARM.
+In either case you will have to install the cross compiler tools for the ARM.
 We recommend using the Linaro Toochain from the Linaro project.
 The current version is 14.11 with GCC 4.9 with C++11 compatibility.